UC San Diego Search Menu

 Jennie Pyers

-Investigating code switching in bimodal-bilingual speaker of English and American Sign Language (ASL).
+Investigating code switching in bimodal-bilingual speakers of English and American Sign Language.

 Computational modeling of the human brain using regression moedeling and corpus data to investigate the availability of and interactions between different potential sources of information for structural ambiguity resolution during sentence processing.